| overview

 an entitlement (eg genuine passports have been purchased

-from corrupt officials)
+from corrupt officials)existing

 documents have been massaged through the inclusion or